Mature Masculine

 Boundaries: Learn when to say no. Set limits to avoid burnout and resentment.

 Sustainability: Provision must last.
-It cannot deplete your own resources.
+It cannot deplete our own resources.

 Enabling: Distinguish helping from enabling.
 Care should empower, not breed dependency.

 Receiving: Overcome discomfort with receiving.
-Accept support gracefully even when it feels vulnerable.
+Accept support gracefully.

 Living as the Provider